-So, let's seek to define health and diet so we can be sure of exactly what they mean.
-Then, we can encourage you to be mindful of what you consume, not only in a sense of food but in every aspect of your daily life.
+So, let's seek to define health and diet so we can be sure of precisely what they mean.
+Then, we can encourage you to be mindful of what you consume, not only in the sense of food but in every aspect of your daily life.

 What Am I Consuming?

-We consume visual media everywhere we go - phones, billboards, window displays, advertisements, films, tv shows, and music videos to name a few.
+We consume visual media everywhere we go - phones, billboards, window displays, advertisements, films, tv shows, and music videos.

-Even if it’s not with ill intent, all forms of media carry some kind of bias on how someone should live their life.
-It’s very unlikely you’ll be able to avoid all of this, nor should you unless you want to.
+Even if it’s not ill intent, all forms of media carry some bias on how someone should live their life.
+It’s doubtful you’ll be able to avoid all of this, nor should you unless you want to.

 There is a lot of discourse surrounding social media; it’s become the hub for inspiration, networking, business and a platform for the arts.

-It’s very easy to forget it’s a relatively new thing that hasn’t been around long enough to have long-term studies on its impact on individuals.
+It’s straightforward to forget it’s a relatively new thing that hasn’t been around long enough to have long-term studies on its impact on individuals.

 A study of 227 female college students found a relationship between time spent on social media and comparisons between themselves and others on the platform in a negative way.1